Do the cameras fit your system?

-3. Hybrid recorder that can record both analogue and IP
+Hybrid recorder that can record both analogue and IP

-4. Change everything to IP
+Change it all to IP

 This solution is clearly the one we recommend.
 If you are in any way able to run new cables, this is the system you will get the most out of!

 Do you have e.g. a house where there is a camera in every corner, you have the option of placing a PoE switch centrally in the ceiling.
-Here, the cables only need to be pulled from the corners to the switch and then only one network cable needs to go down to the router and recorder.
+Here, the cables only need to be pulled from the corners to the switch, and then only one network cable needs to go down to the router and recorder.

 If it's a commercial property where there are network outlets around, you can connect them through them so you don't have to run cables across the building.

-That's why it's so easy to pull cables out to your IP system and then they run PoE, so you only have to pull one cable.
+That's why it's so easy to pull out cables to your IP system, and then they run PoE, so you only have to pull one cable.

 If you have the slightest doubt about which solution is best for you, call us - we are ready to guide you :-)